RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * Step 3: navigate to the main folder (where you see the file `index.js`)
 * Step 4: run the command `npm run start-local`
 * Step 5: open Telegram and start chatting with your bot!
+* Step 6: if you would like to start over to try to be assigned to a different condition, type `/delete_me`, and then type `/start` again.

-The following lines will describe what you should expect from your interaction with the bot along with links to the lines in the example file where this is defined.
+The following lines will describe what you should expect from your interaction with the bot along with links to the lines in the example file where these functionalities can be defined.
+* [Link](others/exampleConfig.json#L3-L5) - The experiment has two possible conditions, C1 and C2, of equal sizes.
+* [Link](others/exampleConfig.json#L14-L34) - Both conditions are 4 days long.
+C1 has two stages, and C2 has just one.
-* [Link](others/exampleConfig.json#L48-L78) You are welcomed and are given options to choose your language
+* [Link](others/exampleConfig.json#L47-L78) - On first interaction, you are welcomed and are given options to choose your language
+* [Link](others/exampleConfig.json#L67-L5) - Your answer is saved and you are then assigned to a condition
+  * ([Link](others/exampleConfig.json#L124-L260) - we will assume you are assigned to C1, so you get these questions)
+  * ([Link](others/exampleConfig.json#L261-L354) - if you weren't, you would have got these questions)
+  * you can start over (Step 6 above) if you weren't assigned to C1 and you would like to be
+* [Link](others/exampleConfig.json#L66) - The next question for your timezone is selected.
-* [Link](others/exampleConfig.json#L48-L78) You are welcomed and are given options to choose your language
+* [Link](others/exampleConfig.json#L79-121) - You are asked for your timezone.
+* [Link](others/exampleConfig.json#L117-L119) - All of the questions for your condition are scheduled.
+  * ([Link](others/exampleConfig.json#L246-L259) - C1 scheduled questions defined here.)
+  * ([Link](others/exampleConfig.json#L346-L352) - C2 scheduled questions defined here.)
+* [Link](others/exampleConfig.json#L132-L139) - You type `/next` and the stage First-Half begins.
+* [Link](others/exampleConfig.json#L148-L154) - The question is selected based on whether it's an odd day or even day of the stage
+* [Link](others/exampleConfig.json#L172-L186) - On the first day, you can enter an answer over multiple lines
+  * [Link](others/exampleConfig.json#L179-L184) - Once you answer, a variable is incremented
+  * [Link](others/exampleConfig.json#L185) - The next question is automatically selected
+  * [Link](others/exampleConfig.json#L157-L171) - You receive a question which you answer in only one message.
+  * [Link](others/exampleConfig.json#L161-L162) - The question text contains the value of the variable that is being incremented
+* [Link](others/exampleConfig.json#L188-L245) - After typing `/next` until the stage Second-Half starts, you get the choice questions of the next stage.
+* [Link](others/exampleConfig.json#L148-L154) - Finally, you type next until you reach the end of the experiment.

+Hopefully this, along with the overview of the file structure, helps you make some connections between what the file looks like and what you see in the experiment.
+The remaining sections will explain in detail the evolution of an experiment file from start to finish!

 ## <span id="ExptInfo"> Experiment Information </span>
 <hr>